Palku/dLabCodingTest/README.md

 Just create a RowParser following the used pattern, this is then automatically injected with an ioc based factory pattern.

 # What I'm not so happy about
 The way of closing dangling/open nodes isn't the most readable in the code.
-It's easy to maintain though.
+It's easy to maintain though when you do know how it works.
 Noticed that the example XML didn't have the same order for the tags as the custom format.
 Will see if I fix this in the output or let it slide.

 # Improvements that could be made